vikas-bandaru/mehfil-e-khaas/technical_decisions.md

 - **Rationale:** Upon victory, the `liquidatePot` utility fetch winners and distributes the `eidi_pot`.
 Crucially, this is immediately added to the player's `gathering_gold` (Total Session Wealth), and the `eidi_pot` is reset to 0 to prevent double-liquidation.
 The final pot value is stored in `last_game_pot` for collective verification.
 - **Decision:** "Payout Phase" for Gathering Conclusion.
 - **Rationale:** To facilitate a proper ending to a multi-game session, a dedicated `payout` phase was added.
 This phase locks the room and displays a cumulative leaderboard from `gathering_gold`, ensuring players see their total earnings across all rounds played during the gathering.
-- **Decision:** Robust Reset Logic.
+- **Decision:** **Tabula Rasa Reset Mechanism.**
-- **Rationale:** The `resetGame` utility was enhanced with error-handling and a fallback mechanism to clear critical mission state even if schema updates are partially successful.
-This ensures the room always returns to a playable lobby state.
+- **Rationale:** The `resetGame` utility ensures a clean slate for the next game round.
+It clears all game-specific state (votes, signals, mission data) while meticulously preserving `gathering_gold`.
+It features error-handling with a fallback mechanism to handle partial schema updates.

 ## 6. Thematic Components
 - **Spirit World:** A desaturated, zinc-themed UI state for banished players to prevent them from interacting while allowing them to spectate.